kghorash/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/excel.md

     ![OPTION2](images/option2.png)
 Click on “Copy to Clipboard” and paste values into the “credentials” file.
     ![CLIPBOARD](images/copy-to-clipboard.png)
+Credentials file location
     ![PATH](images/cred-file-path.png)
+Contents of the credentials file
     ![FILE](images/credentials-file.png)
 ## Download ODBC driver
 •	Download the Amazon Athena ODBC driver by clicking the link below: